axelarnetwork/axelar-docs/pages/validator/external-chains/ethereum.md

 import Callout from 'nextra-theme-docs/callout'

-Set up your Ethereum Mainnet or Ropsten Testnet node.
+Set up your Ethereum Mainnet or Ropsten Testnet node post transition to PoS

 ## Prerequisites